 Breast milk is the best food for your baby during the first year of life.
-It helps him grow healthy and strong.
-It also can protect him from many illnesses.
+It helps your baby grow healthy and strong.

 - Breast milk is easy to digest.
 A breastfed baby may have less gas and belly pain than a baby who is fed formula.
 Formula is a man-made product that you buy and feed your baby.

 - Breast milk changes as your baby grows so he gets exactly what he needs at the right time.
 For example, for the first few days after giving birth, your breasts make a thick, yellowish form of breast milk called colostrum.
 Colostrum has nutrients and antibodies that your baby needs in the first few days of life.
 It changes to breast milk in 3 to 4 days.
 Breast milk is always ready when your baby wants to eat.
 The more you breastfeed, the more milk you make.
 Most breastfeeding moms make as much breast milk as their babies need.